MENU

 Research Interests

-My research interests primarily revolve around marine community ecology, specifically coral and rocky/temperate reefs, though I also have a love for coding and statistics.
-I love working with large data sets, as well as cute, missunderstood taxa.
+My research interests primarily revolve around marine community ecology, specifically coral and rocky/temperate reefs, though I also have a passion for coding and statistics.
+I love working with large data sets, as well as cute but missunderstood taxa.
 In particular sharks and bats have been some of my favorite animals to study and to teach people about.

 Kelp Forests